Michael Smith (footballer, born 1991): Sheffield Wednesday

 On 22 June 2022, it was announced that Smith had joined Sheffield Wednesday on a free transfer following the expiry of his Rotherham United contract.
 Smith made his Wednesday debut, against Portsmouth on 30 July 2022 coming off the bench for George Byers.
 His first goal would come against Bradford City in the EFL Trophy from the penalty spot.
 Following his first goal he would score back-to-back League One goals against Morecambe and Ipswich Town which would see him win Wednesday's September player of the month award.

 He won the EFL Goal of the Month competition for October 2024, for his 25-yard strike against Portsmouth.
 The following month he won the clubs player of the month trophy for November, after scoring goals against Watford and Hull City.
 Following the end of the 2024–25 season an option was taken on his contract.

 On 17 July 2025, it was confirmed that Smith's contract had been terminated by mutual consent.

 Preston North End

 On 22 July, Smith signed a two-year contract with Championship side Preston North End.
 He made his debut on the opening day of the season, starting the game in a 1–1 draw against Queens Park Rangers.

+Mansfield Town

+On 13 July, Smith signed a two-year contract with League One club Mansfield Town.